Philipp Kohlschreiber: 2016: Munich champion, Stuttgart runner-up, poor Grand Slam results

-2017: 400th win, best Grand Slam fourth round result since 2014
+2017: 400th win, Grand Slam fourth round since 2014

 Kohlschreiber started 2017 ranked No. 32.
 At the Australian Open, he won against Nikoloz Basilashvili and Donald Young, but lost in round 3 to Gael Monfils.

 In February, Kohlschreiber played in the Dubai Tennis Championships where he beat eighth seed Gilles Muller in straight sets.
 In the quarterfinals, Kohlschreiber who was aiming to win his 400th match on tour lost in three tight sets to eventual champion and world No. 1, Andy Murray.
 Kohlschreiber won the first set 7–6, and in the second set tiebreaker lost 18–20.
 In that tiebreaker, Kohlschreiber had seven match points.
 Murray saved all seven, won the tiebreaker and the deciding set 6–1.

 Kohlschreiber finally won his 400th match at the BNP Paribas Open against Alexandr Dolgopolov.
 He subsequently lost his next match to eventual finalist Stan Wawrinka.
 Later that month at the Miami Open, as the 26th seed, Kohlschreiber won his second-round match in three sets against young American Taylor Fritz.
 In the third round, despite winning the first set 6–0, Kohlschreiber lost to 15 time Grand Slam champion Rafael Nadal.
 In August, Kohlschreiber won his second title at Kitzbuhel.

 Originally for the US Open, Kohlschreiber was to be unseeded; however, the last-minute withdrawal of Andy Murray saw a draw reshuffle with Kohlschreiber becoming the 33rd seed.
 Kohlschreiber reached the round of 16 where he lost to Roger Federer, world No. 3, in straight sets.
 Kohlschreiber did not drop a set in reaching the round of 16.

-2019–2021: 2019 year-end loss of form; continued struggles in 2020; out of top 100 in 2021
+2019–2021: Loss of form; continued struggles in 2020; out of top 100 in 2021

-Kohlschreiber won his first match against a current world No. 1 at the 2019 Indian Wells Masters, where he beat Novak Djokovic in the third round in straight sets.
+Kohlschreiber won his first match against a current world No. 1 at the 2019 Indian Wells Masters, where he beat Novak Djokovic in the third round in straight sets (his first win over Djokovic since 2009).
 He lost in the next round against Gaël Monfils.

-After an extended period of playing on the Challenger tour, winning the 2020 Canberra Challenger, he struggled with form and was not able to pass the first round in multiple Grand Slams, except for the 2020 Australian Open where he withdrew in the second round, Kohlschreiber found his form at the 2021 French Open using his protected ranking where he reached the third round of this major for the first time in seven years, since 2014.
+After an extended period of playing on the Challenger tour, winning the 2020 Apis Canberra International, he struggled with form and was not able to pass the first round in multiple Grand Slams, except for the 2020 Australian Open where he withdrew in the second round, Kohlschreiber found his form at the 2021 French Open using his protected ranking where he reached the third round of this major for the first time in seven years, since 2014.
 He defeated Fernando Verdasco and 24th seed Aslan Karatsev before falling to 10th seed and 2020 French Open semifinalist Diego Schwartzman.

 He lost in the first round at the 2021 Wimbledon Championships to Denis Shapovalov, where he also used his protected ranking, after a hard-fought five setter lasting more than 3 1/2 hours.

 At the 2021 US Open Kohlschreiber reached the second round, using his protected ranking once more, after Marin Cilic retired in the first round in the fifth set.
 It was Cilic's first retirement in more than 800 matches on the tour.